All Florida cops and elected officials will be forced to comply with ICE as of Tuesday

 The City of South Miami and several immigrant advocacy groups filed the case against Gov. Ron DeSantis and Florida Attorney General Ashley Moody in June, hoping to stop the controversial legislation.
 Some of the groups that sued include the Florida Immigrant Coalition, Farmworker Association of Florida, WeCount!, Americans for Immigrant Justice, Hope Community Center and QLatinx.

-DeSantis signed the bill in June, which went into effect July 1 and will be enforced by police as of Tuesday.
+DeSantis signed the bill in June, the law went into effect July 1 and it will be enforced by police as of Tuesday.
 The plaintiffs were represented by the Southern Poverty Law Center, the Community Justice Project and the University of Miami School of Law Immigration Clinic.

 The law allows the governor or attorney general to take action on elected officials who don’t comply with the law, including removing them from office.